Programs

 • Check out the full text of the changes

-Earlier this year, the Federal Trade Commission published a new rule that bans noncompete clauses.
+In April 2024, the Federal Trade Commission published a new rule that bans noncompete clauses.
 This rule states that contracts cannot contain language that prevents employees from accepting new work or starting a new business after their current employment ends.
-However, the rule has been blocked by a federal district court in Texas.
+However, in August 2024, the rule was blocked by a federal district court in Texas.
 The FTC is considering appealing this ruling to a higher court, which could reinstate their ability to enforce the rule.

 • Learn more about how the FTC rule was blocked by a federal judge